outovhush/revops-portfolio/swag_23_pipeline_correlations/README.md

 ## __Executive Summary__

+Inbound channel shows a strong positive correletion between deal amount (AoL) and the account size, Outbound and Field have weak to non-existent correlation.
+While Outbound and Field can potentially steer us to bigger accounts, the current SQL-to-Opportunity-to-Close motion fails to capture the larger deal values from the larger accounts.
+We can also observe that winrate declines as account size grows.
+This indicates the AE team may need to address improving their skills in closing larger accounts.

-Outbound targeted largest accounts (median account size of 252 vs. Inbound's 65) but suffered low-end winrate (volume winrate 22% is less than Inbound’s 38%, generally conforming to observable market trends).
-With median account size of 144, Field (conferences) targeted mid-size accounts, remaining limited by the accessible field events’ audiences.
-Winrates and deal close cycles for Field is on par with Inbound, however Field has bigger uncertainty as fewer datapoints are available.
-No reliable difference is observed between Won and Lost deal cycles.
+in 2023 Outbound targeted largest accounts (median 252 vs. Inbound's 65 employees) but suffered low-end winrate (22% vs. Inbound’s 38%).
+Field (conferences) targeted mid-size accounts with median account of 144, and remained limited by the available conference audiences.
+Winrates and deal close cycles for Field is on par with Inbound.

-It’s tempting to explain high Field performance - that is on par with Inbound for winrates and deal cycles - by the combination of the personal touch with the attractive material merchandise items being sold, however Field confidence intervals are on a broader side asking for more data.
+It’s tempting to explain Field performance - its winrates and deal cycles on par with Inbound  - by the combination of the personal contact with the attractive physical items being marketed, however Field numbers are less certain with fewer datapoints available.

-Inbound shows a strong positive correletion between deal amount and account size, but Outbound and Field have weak to non-existent correlation.
-While Outbound and Field can steer us to bigger accounts, the current SQL-to-Opportunity-to-Close motion fails to capture the larger deal values from the larger accounts.

-We can also observe that regardless of the channel winrate declines for larger account size deals.
-This indicates the AE team needs to address improving its skills in closing bigger accounts.

 ### __Business Recommendations__
 - Audit Outbound SQL-Opportunity-Closing process to identify the value leaks.
 Add SQL data to evaluate SQL->Opportunity conversions per channel.
 Sample and review manually of a cohort of high-size account outbound leads to reveal details of their journey.